ADSR Envelope: The Key to Unique Sounds in Your Music

 - Release: Very short

-Tip: Adjust your ADSR settings for drums and other instruments always the mix and the musical context.
+Tip: Always adapt your ADSR settings for drums and other instruments to the mix and the musical context.

 7. Scientific findings on the ADSR envelope

-- Studies on envelope generators demonstrate the versatility of ADSR setups to cover a wide range of timbres to create.
+- Studies on envelope generators show how versatile ADSR setups are for creating a wide range of timbres in practice.

 - Within the transcription of polyphonic sounds (e.g. automatic note recognition), the ADSR envelope is a key parameter for precisely analyzing and synthesizing acoustic instruments.